wemake-services/wemake-vue-template/template/docs/template/vue.md

 ### Fallback to good-old simple components

 However, you can fallback to `export default {}` at any time you want.
-This way you won't have almost none type support, but you will have full linting support from `eslint-plugin-vue` which is a good thing.
+This way you will have almost none type support, but you will have full linting support from `eslint-plugin-vue` which is a good thing.

 It would be also easier for newcomers.